-Essential oils from lavender to peppermint becoming increasingly popular and used extensively in aromatherapy and as natural, alternative options to traditional medicine.
-And there's good reason why—these potent oils are said to do everything from balance hormones to ease anxiety to treat skin issues.
+Essential oils from lavender to peppermint have become increasingly popular for use in aromatherapy and as natural, alternative options to traditional medicine.
+These potent oils are said to do everything from balance hormones to ease anxiety to treat skin issues.

-But while there are some ways to use essential oils safely with your pooch—namely, under the guidance of a veterinarian who is well-versed in using them—in some cases, these oils could do more harm than good.
+There are some ways to use essential oils safely in pets, but it should always be done under the guidance of a veterinarian who is experienced with their use.
+In some cases, essential oils can do more harm than good.
 Care should always be taken when considering alternative medicines for your pet.
 When used properly, certain essential oils can be beneficial, either applied topically or used in the environment as aromatherapy.

 Potential Dangers of Essential Oils